Darren Smith, Flight Instructor

 150 Hours (Minimum) Total Pilot Time in Helicopters Must Include

-• 100 hours of "Pilot-in-Command" Flight Time (35 hours or more of which must be in a helicopter)
+• 100 hours of "Pilot-in-Command" Flight Time (35 hours or more of which must be in a helicopter) and must include:

 • 3 hours of Night Dual Instruction